MicrosoftDocs/azure-docs/articles/app-service-web/app-service-web-tutorial-dotnet-sqldatabase.md

 Once Visual Studio finishes creating the firewall setting for your SQL Server instance, your connection shows up in **SQL Server Object Explorer**.

 Here, you can perform the most common database operations, such as run queries, create views and stored procedures, and more.

-The following example shows you how to view database data.
+Right-click on the `Todoes` table and select **View Data**.

 ![Explore SQL Database objects](./media/app-service-web-tutorial-dotnet-sqldatabase/explore-sql-database.png)